-While there are no surrogacy-specific laws in Colombia, there aren’t any bans on surrogacy either.
+While there are no specific laws for Surrogacy in Colombia, there aren’t any bans on surrogacy either.
 The Constitution states: “Children born in or out of wedlock, adopted and procreated naturally or with scientific assistance, have equal rights and duties.”

 A Constitutional Court ruling of 2009 in regards to surrogacy Columbia further clarified that: “In the Colombian legal system there is no express prohibition for the realization of this type of agreement.
 However, regarding the techniques of assisted reproduction, within which surrogate or surrogate motherhood is located; the doctrine has considered that they are legitimated legally.”

 The Colombian constitution does not allow discrimination, so all singles, heterosexual couples, and same-sex couples are eligible as long as there is a genetic link to the baby.
 Therefore, all the same-sex couples that didn’t get the desired outcome in other countries due to a ban on surrogacy can really get benefitted with available options for gay surrogacy

 Surrogacy Clinic ColumbiaThis was recognized by the Constitutional Court in 2015 which ruled that excluding same-sex parents as potential adopters was a limitation of the right of children to have a family and not be separated from it.

 Equal rights also extend to foreigners in Article 100 of the Constitution in regards to best surrogacy and this further grants foreigners the same civil rights and guarantees as those granted to citizens.

 Therefore, after getting aboard with Columbia surrogacy clinics, the Intended parents must provide a recent criminal record check and undertake a psycho-social evaluation.

 Surrogacy is lawful only where